UH-Data-Structures/hwFour/README.md

 ## Requirements

 * You must build your own queue (array-based recommended, and in a class).
+Use queues as you see fit in your program.
 * Place your codes in a folder named: `hw4` (Failure to do so will cause your program to have a zero grade due to inability for doing automated grading).
 * Your program should not produce any unexpected output when it is doing intermediate calculations because doing so will interfere with automated grading and some test cases will fail.
 * When a bus is full to its exact capacity it departs.
 The action that your program needs to do is output the bus information.